 Yesterday, April 30, a Portuguese newspaper ran the headline: “Five years later, the explanation for Roman Abramovich’s passport remains unknown.”
 The Jewish Community of Porto quickly wrote to the national network of journalists: “Case closed.
 The Community issued an opinion (2020), the Registry issued an opinion (2021), and the Government decided as it pleased (2021).
 We prefer to call him ‘Mr. 250 Euros, thank you!’ or ‘Mr. Abel Benjamin Rocha da Leiva Leja Rosa Abramovich.’
 Much fraternity to all.”

 The newspaper’s effort is understandable.
 In 2021/2022, it published 39 news stories against the Community without ever hearing its side.
 According to Gabriel Senderowicz, the president of the Community, “The ‘Kill, kill!’ pattern set the tone for the entire process.
-We will see whether anything was recorded by the competent Jewish authorities and whether the socialist government had any kind of commitments—and what they were—with donors—and who were them—to overturn either a law in favor of Jews of Portuguese origin and to destroy the only national Jewish community with fully active synagogues and museums.”
+We will see whether anything was recorded by the competent Jewish authorities and whether the socialist government had any kind of commitments—and what they were—with their donors—and who they were—to overturn either a law in favor of Jews of Portuguese origin and to destroy the only national Jewish community with fully active synagogues and museums.”

 Senderowicz states that “so far, something unprecedented has happened, because it is not common for a private organization with a museum and a YouTube channel to claim that the local power system is totally corrupt and that the ‘separation of powers’ has proven to be a farce.”